kauri-io/Content/ZeppelinOS/Linking.md

   `$ npm login`

-You'll be prompted to fill in your credentials to create an account such as username, password and email address.
+You'll see a prompt to fill in your credentials to create an account such as username, password and email address.
 Once you have an account.
 The last step is to publish your package to npm.

   `$ npm publish`